jsforce/jsforce-website/src/documents/blog/posts/20191216-jsforce20-alpha-preview-with-schema-type-feature.html.md

 }
 main();
 ```

-## How to use Schema Type in your code

 You may noticed that it is passing `StandardSchema` type when creating `Connection` instance.
 By passing a Schema Type in the type variable of the constructor, the connection can aware the Organization's object/field schema and use it in its type checking and inference.